 NEW SECTION

-WAC 460-99C-080 Pending offering—Notice of termination The director may in his or her discretion send notice to the issuer in any pending crowdfunding offering under RCW 21.20.XXX in which no action has been taken for nine months immediately prior to the sending of such notice, advising the issuer that the pending filing will be terminated thirty days from the date of sending unless on or before the termination date the issuer makes application in writing to the director showing good cause why it should be continued as a pending offering.
+WAC 460-99C-080 Pending offering—Notice of termination.
+The director may in his or her discretion send notice to the issuer in any pending crowdfunding offering under RCW 21.20.880 in which no action has been taken for nine months immediately prior to the sending of such notice, advising the issuer that the pending filing will be terminated thirty days from the date of sending unless on or before the termination date the issuer makes application in writing to the director showing good cause why it should be continued as a pending offering.
 If such application is not made or good cause not shown, the director may terminate the pending offering.

 NEW SECTION